a-dot-p/Carat-to-Pea/README.md

 # Setup

 ### I. Add YAGPDB
 If you haven't already, add [YAGPDB](https://yagpdb.xyz/) to your server.
 This uses the Custom Commands feature: `17 ` are currently implemented, so 17 custom command slots need to be open.
 The built-in database is used to store game info.
+Any previous data with the userID `1` will be overwritten!

 ### II.
 Discord Setup
 1. Create a role for the players and note down its ID.
 Do the same for the Storyteller.